|

 By Jan Barry, Staff Writer, Bergen Record,

-Wild and remote, it's a jewel in the state's open-space inventory.
-But it's also just a very small one, amid thousands of acres added in the past year to the
+But it's also just a very small one, amid thousands of acres added in the past

 state's parks and forests.